conranpearce/unity-block-game-code/README.md

 "A" or Left arrow buttons can be used to move the player left.
 "D" or Right arrow buttons can be used to move the player right.

-To Play the game in browser please follow the link below: https://wonderful-torvalds-9e7935.netlify.com/
+To Play the game in browser please follow the link: https://wonderful-torvalds-9e7935.netlify.com/